This chapter was updated in August 2021 to reflect changes from the revised Working Together to Safeguard Children.

 In the case of referrals from members of the public, feedback must be consistent with the rights to confidentiality of the child and their family.

-If the referrer disagrees with the decisions made by Children's social care about the outcome of the referral, they may consider making a complaint under the local Complaint procedure or raise the matter under the local Professional Disagreement protocol.
+If the referrer disagrees with the decisions made by Children's social care about the outcome of the referral, they may consider making a complaint under the local Complaint procedure or raise the matter under the local Case / Conflict Resolution Procedure.

 The child and parents should be routinely informed about local procedures for raising complaints, if they wish to, and local advocacy services.

-Where the outcome of the referral leads to a continuing assessment see Assessment Procedure.
+Where the outcome of the referral leads to a Children's Social Care Single Assessment, see Assessment Procedure.